croaky/blog/articles/git-workflow.md

-# Kanban
+# Git workflow

+When I think of a change to my web app,
-Here's an example kanban board in [Notion](https://notion.so):
+I add a card to a kanban board in [Notion](https://notion.com):

 ![Kanban board](/images/kanban-board.png)

-Add a card in the "To do" column.
-It might be a feature, bug, or chore.
+The card might refer to a feature, bug, or chore.
-Cards are sorted by priority.
+Cards are sorted by priority in each column.

-To start a new card,
+When I'm ready to work on the change,
+I assign myself to the card,
-I put my face on the top unassigned card in "To do", move it to "Doing", and make a branch:
+move it to "Doing",
+and make a Git branch:

 ```bash
 git checkout -b my-branch
 ```

-I make my changes and then commit them to version control:
+I edit the codebase and commit the changed files to version control:

 ```bash
 git add --all